Aeoniums..a work in progress

 Ottershaw Cacti (click here to link) Surrey

-Aeonium Publication.
+Aeonium Publications.

 If you develop a very keen interest then you’ll want to own this book.
-The genus Aeonium.
-It’s not cheap but is an authoritative guide to these plants.
-(Click here for authors link)

 Enjoy your growing.